bipio-server/bip-pod-google/README.md

 Our open source license is the appropriate option if you are creating an open source application under a license compatible with the GNU GPL license v3.

-Bipio may not be used for Commercial purposes by an entity who has not secured a Bipio Commercial OEM License.
+If you'd like to integrate BipIO with your proprietary system, GPLv3 is likely incompatible.
 To secure a Commercial OEM License for Bipio, please [reach us](mailto:enquiries@cloudspark.com.au)

 ![Cloud Spark](http://www.cloudspark.com.au/cdn/static/img/cs_logo.png "Cloud Spark - Rapid Web Stacks Built Beautifully")